 -d, --data: Data to be sent to the server using a POST request.

 Why do I need to explicitly specify the Content-Type when posting JSON using Curl?

 If you submit data using Curl and do not explicitly specify the Content type, Curl uses the application/x-www-form-urlencoded content type for your data.
 Therefore, when sending JSON (or any other data type), you must specify the data type using the explicitly -H "Content-Type: application/json" command line parameter.

 Why is it important to specify the correct Content-Type when submitting JSON?

+In short, if you don't set the correct Content-Type, your application may not work.
 The Content-Type header field indicates the media type included in the message payload.
 The specified media type determines both the format of the data and the way the server handles that data.

-For example, if the server can accept XML and JSON data on the same API endpoint, then setting the Content-Type to application/json will let the server know that the client is sending JSON data, and application/xml will tell the server that the client is sending XML.
+For example, if the server can accept XML and JSON data on the same API endpoint, setting the Content-Type to application/json will let the server know that the client is sending JSON data, and application/xml will tell the server that the client is sending XML.

 How to post JSON file with Curl?

 You can post a JSON file using Curl if you pass the filename in the -d command line parameter after the "@" symbol:

 curl -X POST https://reqbin.com/echo/post/json -d @filename